ANCPLabOldenburg/megqc_documentation/book/details.md

 Gapontseva (2023) evaluated the MEGqc software thanks to 21  MEG datasets obtained from the OpenNeuro data library.
 [OpenNeuro](https://openneuro.org/) is a free and open platform with more than 50 thousand participants and more than one thousand public BIDS compliant MRI, PET, MEG, EEG and iEEG datasets.

 ### Derivatives Metadata
-BIDS suggest that the Metadata should be stored in .json and .tsv files, because both machine-readable type of file easily accesible by Python, Matlab, Excel or R.
+BIDS suggest that the Metadata should be stored in .json and .tsv files, because both machine-readable type of file easily accesible by Python, Matlab, Excel or R. MEgqc offers both types of files:

-* json file: A JSON (JavaScript Object Notation) file is a lightweight data format that stores structured data in a readable, text-based format using key-value pairs, arrays, and nested objects.
+* **JSON files** with the key information for each of the quality metrics.
+JSON (JavaScript Object Notation) files are lightweight data format that store structured data in a readable, text-based format using key-value pairs, arrays, and nested objects.
-* tsv file: A TSV (Tab-Separated Values) file is a simple text file that stores tabular data, with each line representing a row and each value in the row separated by tab characters.
+* **TSV files** with more detailed results of the metrics.
+The plotting module of MEGqc will use them to build the visual HTML reports.
+TSV (Tab-Separated Values) files are simple text files that stores tabular data, with each line representing a row and each value in the row separated by tab characters.